This post contains affiliate links. Please read our disclosure HERE.

 How long will these crackers stay fresh?

 Store the crackers in an airtight container at room temperature for up to a week.
-They remain crisp and delicious when properly stored.
+They remain crisp and delicious when properly stored this way.

 What’s the best way to roll out the dough?